 We have successfully migrated Life Coaching to the Reedley Distance Learning Program.
 Our students may set an E-Call Outs appointment with a Life Coach.

 Corrective, remedial, or enrichment sessions for our students.

 Our educators provide one-on-one academic and skills guidance and feedback to aid in goal-oriented strategy development.

 We have adopted this exemplary educational scaffolding practice online.
 Every student is entitled to 20 periods of free ACs per term.

 An academic supplementary program that meets the communicative needs for cognitive learning of second language learners whose English proficiency level falls below grade level.

 Our teachers evaluate English skills among foreign students and may recommend this program if need be.

-Our 3-period ESL sessions are spread over each week after regular classes and accommodates a maximum of 12 students.
+Our 3-period ESL sessions are spread over each week after regular classes and can accommodate a maximum of 12 students.

 Consultation sessions that help our students and families prepare and make good choices for the future.